ForestAdmin/documentation/reference-guide/how-it-works/developing-on-forest-admin/deploying-your-changes.md

 {% endhint %}

 {% hint style="danger" %}
-As all your environments' layouts depend on your **reference** environment, the `deploy` command will apply the layout changes you want to deploy to all your environments.
+As all your environments' layouts depend on your **reference** environment, the `deploy` command will apply the layout changes to all your project environments.
 {% endhint %}

 To achieve this, you'll be using Forest CLI's [deploy](forest-cli-commands/deploy.md) command from an environment **that has your reference environment as its origin**: